-- Provide Holdroom seating for 70% of passengers (based on the largest aircaft ulitizing gate). - Once 70% of seating is provide, introduce a variation of 5-10% of accent seating. - Maintaining 5 feet spacing between seats. - 75% of Holdroom seating should be powered. - Seating with arms is to be provided in areas where people are prone to use the seats for sleeping. - Seating color may vary throughout the airport, but must be from the selected palette. - Color should be determined based on context (e.g., terrazzo, carpet). - Gate seating arrangement should be perpendicular to windows. - Preference will be given to products with a high percentage of recycled content and/or manufactured within 500 miles of the project. - Tables will be provided in select public areas to provide alternative waiting options.
+- Provide Holdroom seating for 70% of passengers.
+Port of Seattle to provide the number of passengers per holdroom, based on the largest aircraft utilizing gate. - Once 70% of required holdroom seating is provided, introduce a variation of 5-10% of accent seating. - Maintain 5'-0" aisle spacing between rows of seats.
+Exceptions require Port of Seattle approval, exceptions will be needed for Concourse D. - 75% of general Holdroom seating should be powered.
+100% of ADA seating to be powered. - Seating with arms is to be provided in areas where people are prone to use the seats for sleeping. - Seating color may vary throughout the airport, but must be from the selected palette. - Color should be determined based on context (e.g., terrazzo, carpet) and concourse colors. - Powder coated finishes not preferred.
+Finished metal or wood. - Gate seating arrangement should be perpendicular to windows. - Preference will be given to products with a high percentage of recycled content and/or manufactured within 500 miles of the project. - Tables will be provided in select public areas to provide alternative waiting options. - Dining furniture tables to be reviewed by Port of Seattle.
+Goal is 25% accessible seating in dining areas and open ADR spaces.
+Dining chairs currently used: Encore Ole, and Agati Sensi. - Fire Rating Must comply with Port of Seattle Fire Department requirements Per NFPA 415, 4.1.2, all materials used within airport are required to carry classification of Class A or Class B fire rating (in conjunction with Chapter 8 of IBC).
+All furniture in airport public spaces must be minimum CAL 117-13 compliant.
+Custom furniture shall be treated to provide minimum Class B fire rating.
+Plastic or injection molded furniture without minimum Class B rating will not be allowed.